alt-romes/haskell-swift/xcframework/README.md

 Cabal hooks for producing an [XCFramework](https://developer.apple.com/documentation/xcode/creating-a-multi-platform-binary-framework-bundle) from a Haskell library bundling the library binary artifact, the RTS and foreign-exports headers, and a modulemap exporting the headers as Swift modules.

+Refer also to the [release blogpost](https://alt-romes.github.io/posts/2025-07-05-packaging-a-haskell-library-as-a-swift-binary-xcframework.html).

-# How to use
+## How to Use

 In your cabal file, change the `build-type` to `Hooks` (and set `cabal-version:
 3.14` if not set already):